West Euston, Camden

 This has been a densely built-up neighbourhood for nearly two centuries.
 A service district was laid out east of Albany Street from the mid-1820s onwards, with three squares that were initially planned as markets for the sale of hay, vegetables and meat.
 Only Cumberland Market, the hay and straw market in the north, ever served its intended purpose – which was to supersede the original function of the West End’s Haymarket.

 Christ Church was built in 1837, primarily for the working class residents of the Cumberland Market area.
-It is now St George’s Cathedral, the mission of the Antiochian [Greek] Orthodox Church of the UK.
+It is now St George’s [Greek Orthodox] Cathedral.
 To the east, St James’s Gardens were made in 1887 out of a century-old burial ground that had been established for St James’s Piccadilly.

 Much of West Euston’s original housing was destroyed either by bombs or the wrecker’s ball in the mid-20th century.
 Built in several stages and styles, the Regent’s Park estate afterwards filled most of the western side.
 To the south-east, the redevelopment of Tolmers Village became a left-wing cause célèbre in the early 1970s.